Our Board governs Callaghan Innovation’s performance and leads our strategic direction.

 In 1996 Sue was awarded an OBE for her contribution to New Zealand.
 In 2011 she was made a Companion of the Royal Society of New Zealand and in April 2014 became a Companion of the Institution of Professional Engineers New Zealand.
 She has also been awarded an Honorary Doctorate of Science from Lincoln University.

-Al Monro is an experienced director, CEO and executive in the ICT and technology sectors.
+Al Monro is an experienced director, CEO and executive in the digital and technology sectors.
 He has experience in start-ups through to multinationals, both in New Zealand and international markets.

 Al is Principal and Director at Broadfield Advisory, which he co-founded in 2013 to help New Zealand technology companies expand globally.
-He also serves on the Boards of Phitek Systems, Umajin, eStar, Baanto and is Chairman of Foster Moore.
+He also serves on the Board of eStar, and is Chairman of the Board for Foster Moore and Spidertracks.
 He was Chief Executive of NextWindow and spent 18 years with IBM in New Zealand and Asia.
-He holds a Bachelor of Law from the University of Canterbury and is a trustee of the New Zealand Hi-tech Trust.
+He holds a Bachelor of Law from the University of Canterbury.

 Frances Valintine is Founder and Chair of The Mind Lab by Unitec, a first of its kind private public partnership focussed on digital literacy in teaching.
 Ms Valintine is also the founder and Director of Tech Futures Lab.
 She sits on the board of NZTech and Education New Zealand.
 Ms Valintine has a strong interest in disruptive technology, diversity and the power of the community.